This site map gives a structural overview

 dive and snorkelgear at Seafriends is convenient and not expensive.
 (1p)

-on the sea conditions at Goat Island and around Leigh.
-(1p)
+update of the sea conditions at Goat Island and around Leigh, with this

-place in Leigh, licensed restaurant and marine education centre with aquariums.
+a meeting place in Leigh, licensed restaurant and marine education centre

 Lecture-lunch: For organised